MOSTA3D/storebackend/README.md

 and rest of the work will be handles with the dotenv package.

-* service port will be choosen automatically
+* postgresql port is 5432

 ## Installing required dependencies
 you should run `npm install` and the required packages will be installed automatically

 ## initiating development server
-you should run `npm run watch` to run watch command
+you should run `npm run watch` to run watch command server is running on port 3000